ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

         that the member no longer meets the qualification requirements for membership in the Corporation.

 #.      **Removal or Suspension**.
 Membership shall terminate upon the determination of the Board
-        or Membership Committee after a hearing duly held in accordance with this Section 6(c), that the member has failed in a material respect to observe the rules of conduct promulgated from time to time by the Board and applicable to members, or otherwise has failed in some material respect to merit continued membership privileges in the Corporation.
+        or Membership Committee after a hearing duly held in accordance with this Section 6.7.3, that the member has failed in a material respect to observe the rules of conduct promulgated from time to time by the Board and applicable to members, or otherwise has failed in some material respect to merit continued membership privileges in the Corporation.
 In the event of a removal or suspension of a member, the following procedures shall be implemented:

-        a)      A notice shall be sent by prepaid, first-class, certified or registered mail to the most recent address of the member as shown on the Corporation's records, setting forth the removal or suspension and the reason therefore.
+        a)      A notice shall be sent by electronic mail and prepaid, first-class, certified or registered mail to the most recent address of the member, if known to the Corporation, setting forth the removal or suspension and the reason for that removal or suspension.
 Such notice shall be sent at least fifteen (15) days before the proposed effective date of the removal or suspension.

         #)      The member being expelled or suspended shall be given an opportunity to be heard, either
                 orally or in writing, at a hearing to be held no fewer than five (5) days before the removal.
                 The hearing shall be held by the Board or Membership Committee.
 Any such hearing may